 Download & Other Tools

-- Footnote: Years presented are the final year of a school year (e.g., 2018-19 is shown as 2019).
+- Footnote: Years presented are the final year of a school year (e.g., 2019-20 is shown as 2020).
 Students suspended in more than one school district within a county are counted in each district but only once at the county level; students suspended in more than one county are counted in each county but only once in California totals.
-The notation S refers to data that have been suppressed because fewer than 20 students were suspended from school (rates) or to protect student privacy (numbers and associated rates).
+The notation S refers to rates that have been suppressed because fewer than 20 students were suspended from school and to numbers and associated rates that have been suppressed to protect student privacy.
 N/A means that data are not available.

 - Measures of School Attendance and Discipline on Kidsdata.org